tobiasstenberg/manjaro_kde_on_macbookproretina/README.md

 ## Access to Wifi

 To update pacman after initial install of manjaro, you need WiFi.
 Since the MacBook doesn't have an ethernet port, you need to share WiFi from your phone using either bluetooth or usb.
+Since this will depend on a number of factors I will leave it up to you.
+Find a way.
+It's WiFi.
+It's everywhere.

 ## Update all packages for the first time, install firewall and reboot